erichthen/snake-ai-web/dontREADME.md

-# ill come back to this at some point
+**ill come back to this at some point, lots of changes reverted got tired of debugging shit**

 # Simple Snake Game